 - Senior Clinical Chemistry – 1 month

 During the first two years of the Anatomic Pathology (AP3) Training Program, the residents take the same required AP rotations as the AP/CP4 residents.
 This is followed by a flexible year of research and/or subspecialty elective training.
 Modifications of this Training Program may be arranged to meet the specific needs of individuals planning specialized academic and/or research careers.

-During the first 18 months of Clinical Pathology (CP3) Training Program the residents take the same core as the AP/CP4 residents.
+During the first 18 months of Clinical Pathology (CP3) Training Program the residents take the same Clinical Pathology core rotations as the AP/CP4 residents.
 The remaining 18 months comprise additional rotations through one or more of the core laboratories, followed by concentrated training in one of the subspecialty areas of clinical pathology and/or research.

 Residents who choose to follow the Research Track of the Pathology Residency Program can do so as candidates for either AP or CP board certification (AP3 or CP3).
 Such individuals are usually physicians with a proven research record who also hold a Ph.D.
 The Pathology Department will fund these three years of research.
 Opportunities also exist for spending this time in the laboratory of an investigator who is not a member of the Pathology Department.
 In such case, the laboratory in which the resident has chosen to work must assume some portion of the funding.

 The research track also applies to a resident who has received a grant from the Physician Scientist Training Program.
 In this regard, UT Southwestern has established a combined clinical/research training program called the Physician Scientist Training Program (PSTP).
 The application for PSTP grants crosses departmental lines and is separate from the resident selection process.
 If you are awarded a PSTP grant and select UT Southwestern for your residency training, you will receive guaranteed support for a three-year period of research training after completion of a 24-month core curriculum in Anatomic or Clinical Pathology.